 - have traveled to an area where there is mpox

 - have been in contact with a person with confirmed mpox

 - work with animals that may have mpox

 Men who have sex with men should also contact a medical professional if they develop symptoms.
 If lesions appear around the genitals, they can appear similar to other STIs – it is important to consult a doctor to determine the cause.

 It is best for people to contact a doctor via telephone rather than visiting in person unless they say otherwise.

-Monkeypox is a viral illness that begins with flu-like symptoms and later causes a distinctive rash.
-Most people who contract monkeypox recover with no serious complications, but it can be a serious disease for some individuals.
+Mpox is a viral illness that begins with flu-like symptoms and later causes a distinctive rash.
+Most people who contract mpox recover with no serious complications, but it can be a serious disease for some individuals.

-The virus that causes monkeypox is similar to the smallpox virus.
+The virus that causes mpox is similar to the smallpox virus.
 This means smallpox vaccines can help prevent people from acquiring it.
-There is no proven treatment for monkeypox, so preventing the spread is vital for controlling outbreaks.
+There is no proven treatment for mpox, so preventing the spread is vital for controlling outbreaks.